There are now 3 possible online modes for units:

 - Unit rules

-- Mathematics Applications ATAR or MATH1720 Mathematics Fundamentals or equivalent or higher
+- Mathematics Applications ATAR or MATH1720 Mathematics Fundamentals or equivalent

 - CITS2232 Databases